berthubert/trifecta/README.md

 ```

 And you should be in business.
 It prints out the URL on which you can
 contact the service.
+On first use you'll get some scary looking SQL errors,
+these go away once you've uploaded your first image.

 To take this into production using nginx (for
 letsencrypt, TLS etc), try:

 ```